 - Payroll service

-Many payroll providers have fixed package pricing that varies from $30 to over $150 a month, in addition to the cost of each employee, which could run from $2 to $15.
+Many payroll providers have fixed package pricing with a base fee that varies from $30 to over $150 a month, in addition to the cost of each employee, which could run from $2 to $15.

 Depending on the type of payroll solution used, there are additional costs that may come up, unless it is a part of the initial package.
 These costs include: